mfld-fr/compress/README.txt

 Because of small data sizes, compression is performed on the whole input sequence of initial symbols (= byte codes).
-This gives a better ratio, but takes more computation than the window-based algorithms (that are better suited for long data streams).
+This gives a better ratio, but requires more computation than the sliding window algorithms (the latest are better suited for long data streams).

 The compressor recursively scans the sequence to find elementary patterns as symbol pairs, and replaces the most frequent & asymmetric pairs by secondary